Selected Quotations from 1830-1865

 Most of these quotes are things I have found in my reading, or that I was sent by a friend.
 Many of the quotes were sent to me by Prof. Dwight Pitcaithley of New Mexico State University in 2008; another large collection was posted to Facebook in 2017, by Mr. Bryan Cheeseboro, who got them from Al Mackey.
 Another collection was posted by Sarah Pioggia in 2021.

 The organization here is very chaotic and eclectic, something I may try to rectify some day.
+A long-term goal is to put the list into chronological order.

 • Henry L. Benning, Georgia politician and future Confederate general, writing in the summer of 1849 to his fellow Georgian, Howell Cobb: "First then, it is apparent, horribly apparent, that the slavery question rides insolently over every other everywhere---in fact that is the only question which in the least affects the results of the elections."
 [Allan Nevins, The Fruits of Manifest Destiny pages 240-241.]
 Later in the same letter Benning says, "I think then, 1st, that the only safety of the South from abolition universal is to be found in an early dissolution of the Union."
 The entire letter can be found on this website, here.